Visitors in 2013

-Kayla Kingdon-Bebb, a PhD student from the University of Cambridge, will be with the Faculty until early 2013 while working on her thesis, which is a diachronic study of changes made to the land tenure systems of selfgoverning First Nations in British Columbia.
+Kayla Kingdon-Bebb, a PhD student from the University of Cambridge, continues her visit with the Faculty while working on her thesis.
+Her thesis is a diachronic study of changes made to the land tenure systems of self-governing First Nations in British Columbia.